saitejesh-cyber/trust-before-intelligence-book/manuscript/02_chapter_1_why_agents_fail.md

 Agents need to explain their reasoning for audit and validation.
 When Echo's legal team couldn't determine which data sources an agent accessed or why it made specific recommendations, compliance blocked production deployment.
 Black-box LLMs without reasoning traces cannot fulfill the Transparent need.

 **The Diagnostic Pattern:**
-When infrastructure fails to fulfill even one INPACT™ need, trust collapses—regardless of how sophisticated the AI model is.
+When infrastructure fails to fulfill even one INPACT™ need, trust collapses regardless of how sophisticated the AI model is.
 Maria's experience demonstrates this: the scheduling agent's AI was excellent, but infrastructure's failure to fulfill the Instant need drove abandonment to 8% within three weeks.

 The pattern repeats across every failed pilot: **infrastructure gaps drive the 95% failure rate, not AI limitations.**

-These six needs aren't arbitrary—they emerge from analyzing what users require to trust autonomous systems.
-Chapter 2 provides complete assessment rubrics, architectural mappings, and improvement strategies for each dimension.
+These six needs aren't arbitrary.
+They emerge from analyzing what users require to trust autonomous systems.
+Chapter 2 provides complete assessment rubrics, architectural mappings, and improvement strategies for each need.
 For now, these six needs serve as our diagnostic lens for understanding why Echo's three pilots failed.

 The research validates this thesis.